Nick Wayne: Early career (2018–2023)

 Wayne began wrestling during childhood, being trained by his father Buddy Wayne.
-He debuted at a Invasion Championship Wrestling show on April 27, 2018, at the age of 12.
+He debuted at an Invasion Championship Wrestling show on April 27, 2018, at the age of 12.

 On July 31, 2022 at Ric Flair's Last Match, Wayne faced Jonathan Gresham, Alan Angels and Konosuke Takeshita in a Four Corners match to determine the #1 contender to the Progress World Championship, where Gresham won the match.

 On April 8, 2023, Wayne won the DEFY World Championship after defeating Swerve Strickland.
 He successfully defended the championship on two occasions before being defeated by Kenta on June 4, ending his reign at 56 days.

 All Elite Wrestling / Ring of Honor (2023–present)

+The Patriachy / The Matriachy (2023–2026)

 On February 12, 2022, Wayne was offered an All Elite Wrestling (AEW) contract by longtime friend Darby Allin during DEFY Wrestling's 5th Anniversary event.

 After turning 18 years old, Wayne made his debut for the promotion on the July 12, 2023 episode of Dynamite, in Saskatoon, Saskatchewan, Canada, losing to Swerve Strickland.
 On September 21, Wayne made his debut for AEW's sister promotion Ring of Honor (ROH) on that day's episode of Ring of Honor Wrestling, unsuccessfully challenging Katsuyori Shibata for the ROH Pure Championship.

 At WrestleDream on October 1, Wayne turned on Allin to side with Christian Cage during Cage's and Allin's match for the AEW TNT Championship, turning heel in the process.
-Wayne joined Cage's stable The Patriarchy with Luchasaurus (later renamed to Killswitch) and was dubbed as "The Prodigy" by Cage At Full Gear, The Patriarchy lost to Adam Copeland, Sting and Allin in a six-man tag team match.
+Wayne joined Cage's stable The Patriarchy with Luchasaurus (later renamed to Killswitch) and was dubbed "The Prodigy" by Cage.
+At Full Gear, The Patriarchy lost to Adam Copeland, Sting and Allin in a six-man tag team match.
 On the December 23 episode of Collision, Cage announced that Wayne's mother, Shayna, has joined The Patriarchy as "The Matriarch" Mother Wayne.